Johnny2x2/LombdaAgentMAUI/LombdaAgentMAUI/README.md

 1. **Connection Issues**: Verify the API URL and ensure the API is running
 2. **No Agents**: Create agents through the app or verify API connectivity
 3. **Streaming Issues**: Check network connectivity and API endpoint
+4. **File Attachment Issues**: Ensure files are not too large (limit to 10MB per file for best performance)

 ### Architecture